apike/allenpike.com/_posts/2015-12-31-things-to-omnifocus.markdown

 layout: post
 slug: "things-to-omnifocus"
 summary: "Things is out, OmniFocus is in."
-title: "Some Things about OmniFocus"
+title: "Some Things About OmniFocus"
 categories:
 - Article
 ---